-2. Develop a shared vision of how to organize for competitiveness
+2. Develop a shared vision of how to organize for competitiveness it because it stemmed from their own analysis of their business problems.

 Remove functional and hierarchical barriers to information sharing and problem solving-by changing roles and responsibilities, not titles or compensation.